Setting Up SSO

 Setup Overview

 First, set up a new SAML application in your Identity Provider (IdP).
-Next, enable and configure SSO in Sauce Labs Team Management Panel.
+Next, enable and configure SSO in Sauce Labs Organization Management Panel.

 SSO at Sauce Labs is global.
 In other words, it does not matter in which region you set it up.
 Unlike to the former SSO implementation, which has been deprecated.